Geo4367/Project_HACE/README.md

 **5. User Interface**

 hace.js: JavaScript code snippet that defines several functions for handling user interactions on a web page.
-Here's a brief explanation of each function:
+Here's a brief explanation of each function

     askHace(): This function is called when the user performs a query using an input field with the id "haceInput".
 It retrieves the query text, sends an AJAX GET request to a specified URL with the query text as a parameter, and handles the success response by calling the openHacePopUp() function with the received message.